MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

 # Capture session history through call recording in Dynamics 365 Remote Assist mobile

 Technicians can use call recording in Microsoft Dynamics 365 Remote Assist mobile to comprehensively document their video calls with remote collaborators.
 For businesses, it's important to keep a record of different incidents on a daily basis.
 Often, these records are kept through paper trails or text-based collateral.
-By capturing and tracking Dynamics 365 Remote Assist video sessions, operations managers, technicians, and business decision makers can use call recordings for:
+Operations managers, technicians, and business decision makers can use call recordings for:

 - Reference for follow-up work.
 - Validation that the maintenance and repair process was completed correctly.